kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

-# Deploying a Scalable Three-Tier Application on AWS EKS
+# Deploying a Three-Tier Application on AWS EKS

 This project demonstrates the deployment of a **scalable Three-Tier Application** architecture (Web, Application, and Database layers) on **Amazon Elastic Kubernetes Service (EKS)**.
 The guide includes setting up infrastructure, managing permissions, containerizing applications, and deploying workloads in a robust, scalable environment.